Gatlink/Tower/post-mortem.md

 # Devtober, a post mortem

-*Devtober* finished 5 days ago, and now is the time to look back on this whole month of coding.
+*Devtober* finished a week ago, and now is the time to look back on this whole month of coding.
 You can read my original post [here](http://www.blog.tronica.io/climbing-the-tower).

 ## What happenned